Selfsimilar solutions in a sector for a quasilinear parabolic equation

-In this subsection we consider the shrinking time for the solution $u=u(x,t;u_0)$ of \eqref{prob} with initial datum $u_0$.
+In this subsection we consider the shrinking time for the solution $u=u(x,t;u_0)$ of \eqref{prob} with initial data $u_0$.
 We give two results.
-The first one is about the shrinking time of $u=u(x,t;u_0)$ for given $u_0$, the second one is about the existence of $u_0$ for given shrinking time $T$.
+The first one is about the shrinking time of $u=u(x,t;u_0)$ for any given $u_0$, the second one is about the existence of $u_0$ for given shrinking time $T$.